Florida Restrictions on Payday Loan Lenders

 • the name of the lender's representative who signed the agreement, and

-• a clear description of the agreement including the date of the loan, the amount, the loan term, and the transaction number.
+• a clear description of the agreement, including the loan date, amount, loan term, and transaction number.
 (Fla.
 Stat.
 Ann. § 560.404).

 The agreement can't legally contain terms whereby the borrower agrees to hold the lender harmless for any damages or actions, waives any rights under the law, agrees in advance to the entry of a judgment or wage garnishment, or waives any defenses to repayment.
 The fees allowed under the law may not be collected in advance, and the lender can't require any additional security or guarantors.
 Lastly, the lender has to provide a copy of the signed agreement to the borrower at the time of the transaction.
 (Fla.
 Stat.
 Ann. § 560.404).